caplena/knowledge-base/docs/Appending-Data.md

 In the import screen:

 - Drag and drop your file or browse to upload

+>Please note that your data file no longer needs to have the same column order or number of columns as before.
 - (Optional) Give your data source a name to help you keep track
 - Make sure your file includes column headers as the first row
 - Click Continue to proceed